1.1 Who should read this practice note?

 Many clients are not regular users of legal services provided by solicitors.
 In addition, a solicitor is often instructed while the client is experiencing a stressful situation.
 The primary issue for the client is a successful resolution of their legal problem or completion of their transaction.
 Specific details around costs and what services you will provide to them can often be considered as secondary by the client until a problem arises.

 To help focus the client on the exact parameters of a retainer, solicitors often provide an initial letter to the client, called a client care letter, along with any terms of business.
 While there is no requirement to provide such a letter, clients may find it helpful to have some information written down so that they can refer to it at a later date.
 This written information may also be used as evidence against complaints of insufficient information or inadequate professional service.
-However, if the information is unclear or important details not highlighted tothe client then their value will be limited.
-It should be noted that there is a small amount of information that must be provided in writing.
+However, if the information is unclear or important details are not highlighted to the client then their value will be limited.
+There is a small amount of information that must be provided in writing, but you must also consider whether you should provide other relevant information in writing in order to achieve the outcomes set out in the SRA Code and to comply with the SRA Principles.

-The first outcome in chapter 1 on client care of the SRA Code is that you treat your clients fairly.
-This outcome should always be kept in mind when considering what information you provide your client, both at the start of a retainer and throughout.
-As noted above, providing information in a written form can be helpful.
-However, it is important that clients can understand the information they are provided with and that significant information is highlighted to them and explained clearly.
+It is important that clients can understand the information they are provided with, and that important information is highlighted to them and explained clearly.
 You should consider your client's needs and circumstances when you decide what information to provide them and the manner in which it is provided.
 In particular, you should consider whether your client is vulnerable or has any special needs.

-Outcome 1.12 in chapter 1 requires that clients must be in a position to make informed decisions about:
+Outcome 1.12 requires that clients must be in a position to make informed decisions about:

 - the services they need

 - how their matter will be handled, and